Everything you need to know about taxes in Dubai

 2. Corporate tax

-Key Highlights:
+Key highlights:

-- Corporate tax rate: 9% on profits exceeding AED 375,000.
+- Corporate tax rate: 9% on profits that exceed AED 375,000.

-- Businesses with profits below AED 375,000 are exempt.
+- Businesses with profits below AED 375,000 are tax-exempt.

-- Free zone companies remain tax-exempt if they do not engage with the mainland market.
+- Free-zone companies remain tax-exempt if they do not engage with the mainland market.

 3. Value added tax (VAT)

-Key Highlights:
+Key highlights:

 - VAT applies to most goods and services.